Thousands of Rogers wireless service users report outage | Technology

 Thousands of Rogers wireless service users report outage

+Residential and business wireline internet services were not impacted, the company said in a tweet https://twitter.com/RogersHelps/status/1384200104555401216, adding that it was working on restoring the wireless services that were affected.
+Rogers said in a tweet https://twitter.com/RogersHelps/status/1384292493601087488 later in the day that wireless calls, SMS and data services were starting to return to normal for its customers and it would take several more hours for all customers and regions to return to full service.

-Around 11,000 users reported issues with the wireless service provider as of 1900 GMT, according to outage monitoring website Downdetector.ca.
+About 11,000 users reported issues with the wireless service provider, as of 1900 GMT, according to outage monitoring website Downdetector.ca.
 Downdetector tracks outages by collating status reports from a series of sources, including user-submitted errors on its platform.
 The outage could have affected a larger number of users.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)